 - Plants that look sick are not be allowed and will be thrown into the trash by agents.

-If you want to bring specific plants into the U.S., your best bet would be to contact the USDA (United States Department of Agriculture) APHIS (Animal and Plant Health Inspection Service) services directly.
+If you want to bring specific plants into the U.S., your best bet would be to contact the USDA (United States Department of Agriculture) and APHIS (Animal and Plant Health Inspection Service) services directly.
 Ask if that specific plant is allowed and what the requirements are for travel.
-You can call them at (301) 851-2046 or (877) 770-5990 (toll-free), or email them at permits@aphis.usda.gov.
+You can call them at (301) 851-2046 or (877) 770-5990 (toll-free), or email them at [email protected].

 Read Next: 80 Packing Tips For International Travel